RGB-WG/rgb.tech/content/governance/_index.md

-Unlike in blockchain smart contract systems, where blockchain governance severely affects contract governance (contract transactions can be rolled back), in RGB and client-side validation contracts are immutable, fully governed according to the terms specified by contract issuers in contract genesis & schema and can't be changed/updated via changes to RGB protocol stack.
+Unlike in blockchain smart contract systems, where blockchain governance severely affects contract governance (contract transactions can be rolled back), in RGB the client-side validation contracts are **immutable**, fully governed according to the terms specified by contract issuers in contract genesis & schema and can't be changed/updated via changes to the RGB protocol stack.

 ### Blockchain governance model
 ![Blockchain governance](governance-blockchain.png)